Henry14all/Mr.Music/README.md

-This is a downloader developed by xiaojo for downloading Netease cloud music!
+This is a downloader developed by HenryJiu for downloading Netease cloud music!